michaelrsweet/lprint/DOCUMENTATION.md

 Overview
 --------

-LPrint is a label printer application for macOS® and Linux®.
+LPrint is a label and receipt printer application for macOS® and Linux®.
 I wrote it in response to criticism that coming changes in CUPS will leave users of label printers in the cold - see [Apple CUPS Github issue #5271][APPLE5271].

 [APPLE5271]: https://github.com/apple/cups/issues/5271

-Basically, LPrint is a print spooler optimized for label printing.
-It accepts "raw" print data as well as PNG images (like those used for shipping labels by most shippers' current web APIs) and has built-in "drivers" to send the print data to USB and network-connected label printers.
-The spooler also tries to keep the labels moving by merging jobs over a single connection to the printer rather than starting and stopping like CUPS does to support a wider variety of printers.
+Basically, LPrint is a print spooler optimized for label and receipt printing.
+It accepts "raw" print data as well as PNG images (like those used for shipping labels by most shippers' current web APIs) and has built-in "drivers" to send the print data to USB and network-connected label and receipt printers.
+The spooler also tries to keep printing moving by merging jobs over a single connection to the printer rather than starting and stopping like CUPS does to support a wider variety of printers.

-LPrint supports the full range of options and features supported by the embedded drivers - currently most DYMO, Seiko, TSPL, and Zebra EPL2/ZPL label printers.
+LPrint supports the full range of options and features supported by the embedded drivers - currently most DYMO, ESC/POS, Seiko, TSPL, and Zebra EPL2/ZPL label and receipt printers.
 Whenever possible, LPrint will auto-detect the make and model of your printer and its installed capabilities.
 And you can configure the default values of all options as well as manually configure the media that is loaded in each printer.

-LPrint also offers a simple network server mode that makes your label printers appear as IPP Everywhere™/AirPrint™/Mopria™ printers on your network.
-Thus, any Android™, Chrome OS™, iOS®, Linux®, macOS®, or Windows® 10/11 client can use any label printer supported by LPrint.
+LPrint also offers a simple network server mode that makes your printers appear as IPP Everywhere™/AirPrint™/Mopria™ printers on your network.
+Thus, any Android™, Chrome OS™, iOS®, Linux®, macOS®, or Windows® 10/11 client can use any printer supported by LPrint.
 And you can, of course, send jobs from LPrint to an LPrint server on the network.

 Finally, LPrint offers command-line and web-based monitoring of printer and job status.